Types of Nursing Degrees and Levels

 Doctoral Nursing Programs

-Earning a doctoral-level nursing degree gives graduates the resources and training to work at the highest level in clinical organizations.
-DNP degree-holders typically command higher salaries and work as nurse anesthetists, nurse practitioners, nursing administrators, or university professors.
+Earning a DNP gives graduates the resources and training to work at the highest level in clinical organizations.
+DNP degree holders typically command higher salaries and work as nurse anesthetists, nurse practitioners, nursing administrators, or university professors.

-Students usually spend 3-6 years enrolled, depending on whether they get a Ph.D. or a DNP and their highest nursing degree.
+Doctoral nursing programs typically take 3-6 years, depending on whether they award a Ph.D. or a DNP.
 Enrollees with MSNs can often graduate more quickly than those with bachelor’s degrees in nursing.
-Most DNP graduates possess advanced practice licensure.

 Popular Online DNP Programs